modal-labs/modal-examples/13_sandboxes/codelangchain/README.md

 This example deploys a "code agent": a language model that can write and execute code in a flexible control flow aimed at completing a task or goal.

-The agent is designed to help write programs in the LangChain Expression Language (LCEL).
-And, naturally, it is implemented in LangChain, using the LangGraph library to structure the agent and the LangServe framework to turn it into a FastAPI app.
+The agent is designed to help programs using the Python standard library.

+It is implemented in LangChain, using the LangGraph library to structure the agent and the LangServe framework to turn it into a FastAPI app.

 We use Modal to turn that app into a web endpoint.
 We also use Modal to "sandbox" the agent's code execution, so that it can't accidentally (or when